adamdjbrett/relcfp/_posts/2025-11-20-cfp-a-vision-for-liberating-our-democracy.md

 The program will also include undergraduate poster sessions, graduate student panels, and live podcast recordings designed for classroom and public scholarship use.
 Following the event, an open-access journal volume will publish selected presentations.

-Proposals should include a 300-word abstract and a 100-wordbiography.
+Proposals should include a 300-word abstract and a 100-word biography.
 The submission deadline is January 15, 2025.
 Proposals may be sent to [abrett@uls.edu](https://abrett@uls.edu/).

 ### **Event Details**